IOC recommends boxing keeps its place in Tokyo but not under AIBA

 The recommendations followed an IOC inquiry into the finances and governance of AIBA which has been in turmoil for years.

-AIBA says it has undergone a profound reform program in the last 18 months and done everything that has been asked of it but the IOC said that “there has been a lack of satisfactory progress”.
+AIBA, which did not immediately comment, says it has undergone a profound reform program in the last 18 months and done everything that has been asked of it but the IOC said that “there has been a lack of satisfactory progress”.

 “Today’s decision was taken in the interest of the athletes and the sport of boxing.
 We want to ensure that the athletes can live their dream and participate in the Olympic Games Tokyo 2020,” IOC President Thomas Bach told reporters.